rootdraws/district0x-Grant-Farms/Case 0: $SKULL Garden Plot.md

 The collection will be sold through a series of rounds [as above] with a Profit Share Business Model:
 * 30% of Profits to me.
-* 70% of Profits will be contributed to the Grant Farm of the Contributor's Choice.
+* 70% of Profits will be contributed to the Grant Farm of the Collector's Choice.

 In using the Opensea Beta, my costs will be largely reduced.
 I have put ETH out of pocket into the $SKULL Grant Farm, and will recover that investment.